TheBueckert/CodingProject/README.md

 # CodingProject

-This app take a search term and uses the Itunes Search api to return a list of avilable movies matching the term
+This app takes a search term and uses the Itunes Search API to return a list of available movies that match the term